conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 For conda-build this warrants some attention because the metadata is often not available.
 The are two options to proceed:

-*   For Python package also available on PyPi:
+*   For Python package also available on PyPI:
     Use the PyPi tarball as a source, as it will have the metadata encoded (in such a way that ``setuptools_scm`` knows how to find it).